 top of page

 Hello!
 I'm Michael Hong, a Korean-American student studying Economics at Boston University.
-Having grown up in both the U.S. and South Korea, I became passionate about the intersection between geopoilitics and economics.
-These fields heavily influence everyday life—from grocery prices to national security—making it essential to understand how to navigate the risks and uncertainties that arise in an increasingly interconnected world.
-Therefore, I personally hope to make a meaningful impact in this area.
-I am currently looking for internship opportunities in related fields, especially politics and economics; I enjoy connecting with people who share similar interests, so feel free to reach out!
+Having grown up in both the U.S. and South Korea, I’ve become interested in how geopolitical events, such as international conflicts, can deeply impact economies and financial markets around the world.
+This sparked my passion in navigating the risks and uncertainties that arise in today’s world from the perspective of a financial analyst.
+In particular, I hope to understand and analyze such developments, translating them into insights that inform smart financial strategy and decision-making processes.
+I am currently looking for internship opportunities in finance and economics.
+I also enjoy connecting with people who share similar interests, so feel free to reach out!

 Education